Overview

 Besides, many teams find container orchestration platforms like Kubernetes overkill and too complex.

-By providing a managed container platform, Amazon Elastic Container Service (Amazon ECS) offers an alternative to building, configuring, and managing your own containerization infrastructure.
+Amazon Elastic Container Service (Amazon ECS) provides a managed container platform, offering an alternative to building, configuring, and managing your own containerization infrastructure.

 But is ECS pricing worth it?
-This Amazon ECS pricing guide will answer that question — as well as cover ECS pricing in detail.
+This Amazon ECS pricing guide will answer that question and cover ECS pricing in detail.

 What Does Amazon ECS Do?